Mago281/VBA-Challenge/README.md

 ________________________________________
 ### Steps undertaken

+**1. Retrieval of Data & Column Creation**

-Created a script that looped through all the stocks for one year and output the following information:
+    Created a script that looped through all the stocks for one year and read/stored the following values from each row:

-1. The ticker symbol in the XXX file loops through all the stocks for one year to show the following:
+  -  ticker symbol

+  -  total stock volume

-•	Columns 1 and 2 are populated with the values for the ticker: Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.
+  -  Columns 1 and 2 are populated with the values for the ticker: Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.

-•	The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.
+  -  The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.

-•	The total stock volume.
+**2. Conditional Formatting**

-2. Used conditional formatting in Column J (yearly change) to highlight positive changes in green and negative changes in red.
+  Used conditional formatting in Column J (yearly change) to highlight positive changes in green and negative changes in red.

+**3. Calculated Values**

+  Ensured that all three of the following values were calculated correctly and displayed in the output:
+    *  Greatest % Increase

+    *  Greatest % Decrease

+    *  Greatest Total Volume

+**4. Looping Across Worksheet**

+  The VBA script can ran on all sheets successfully.

 The result is as follows: